 H-1B: No 212(e) requirement.

-J-1: Two year home residency requirement (212(e)) may apply if the J-1 is from a country that wants her educated people to return, is directly funded by a government source, or is in the U.S. to complete a medical residency.
-Please note that a waiver must be obtained prior to applying for a change of status to an H-1B or permanent residency ("green card").
+J-1: Two year home residence requirement (212(e)) may apply if the J-1 visa holder's field appears on their home country's Skills List, if their activities are directly funded by a government source, or is in the U.S. to complete a medical residence.
+Please note that a waiver must be obtained prior to applying for a change of status to an H-1B or permanent residence ("green card").

 Tenure/ tenure track